-If you want to use your smartphone to track your steps, many newer models have a step counting app built in or you can download one from an online shop such as Google Play or the App Store.
+If you want to use your smartphone to track your steps, safefood has a useful app called weight-mate that you can download from Google Play or the App Store - visit our website www.choosetolivebetter.com for more details.
+Make sure you select "Step Challenge" when you enter your details.